Smith Murphy Law

 Oxford, MS Truck Accident Lawyers

-While we need the trucking industry to deliver the products we use every day, there’s no doubt that trucks, truck drivers, and trucking companies are responsible for a significant number of trucking accidents each year.
-If you or someone you love has been injured in a truck accident in Mississippi, we recommend that you speak with a qualified Oxford truck accident lawyer right away.
+We rely on trucks to deliver goods we use every day.
+However, trucks and trucking companies cause many serious accidents each year.
+If you or someone you love has been injured in a truck accident in Mississippi, speak with an experienced Oxford truck accident lawyer immediately.

-At Smith Murphy Law, our truck accident attorneys understand the complexities and seriousness of these cases.
-We know that dealing with insurance companies and the claims process can be overwhelming.
-Our law firm has experience handling these cases and will be your strongest advocate.
-Contact us today to schedule a free consultation.
+At Smith Murphy Law, our attorneys understand the complexities and seriousness of truck accident cases.
+We know dealing with insurance companies can be stressful and confusing.
+Our legal team has the experience and dedication to guide you through every step of your claim.
+Contact us today for a free consultation.

 Why Truck Accidents in Mississippi Are So Serious

-Severe Injuries from Truck Crashes Can Last a Lifetime
+Severe Injuries from Big Rig Truck Crashes Can Last a Lifetime

 A fully loaded tractor-trailer can weigh up to 80,000 pounds.
 The size and weight of these vehicles make truck accidents terrifying and their results so long-lasting.
 Accidents can happen from rollovers, lost loads, rear-end crashes, underrides, jackknifes, head-on collisions, and more.
 Some of the most common injuries that result from commercial trucking accidents include: